tesselo/pixels/docs/index.md

 The endpoint allows three customizable query parameters:

 - `end` End date for the Sentinel-2 scene search, defaults to today.
-- `start` Start date for the Sentinel-2 scene search, defaults to today minus 4 Weeks.
+- `start` Start date for the Sentinel-2 scene search, defaults to `end` minus 4 Weeks.
 - `max_cloud_cover_percentage` The cloud cover percentage filter for the Sentinel-2 scene search, defaults to 20.

 To customize the filters, use the endpoint as follows: